Compare travel insurance for France

 Whether it’s a summer-long trip or a short city break you’re planning, don’t go to France without travel insurance.

 Having cover will protect you in case you are injured or become ill while you’re away, and it will cover you if your belongings are lost or stolen.
-Also, it will provide a financial safety net in the event that you have to cancel or cut short your holiday.
+Also, it will provide a financial safety net if you have to cancel or cut short your holiday.

 What should my travel insurance policy for France include?

-Before you go to France, you should buy a travel insurance policy that provides the following:
+Before you go to France, taking out a good travel insurance policy can provide you with the following:

-- Cover for delay and missed departures - in the event that circumstances beyond your control, such as a flash flood, make you miss your flight.
+Cover for delayed and missed departures if circumstances beyond your control, such as a flash flood, make you miss your flight

-- Cover for travel abandonment, in the unlikely event that problems arise on your journey and it is too difficult to get to your destination.
+Cover for travel abandonment, in the unlikely event that problems arise on your journey and it's too difficult to get to your destination

 France travel insurance: exclusions and what to watch out for

-- Pre-existing medical conditions.
+Pre-existing medical conditions.
 This term covers any illness that was diagnosed, or whose symptoms you discussed with your doctor before travelling.
-If you fall into this camp, you’ll either have to pay additional premium to extend a standard policy, or you’ll have to take out specialist cover.
+If you fall into this camp, you’ll either have to pay an additional premium to extend a standard policy, or you’ll have to take out specialist cover

-- Alcohol-related accidents, injuries and illnesses.
-If you hurt yourself or someone else while under the influence while on holiday in France, your insurer may well not pay out.
+Alcohol-related accidents, injuries, and illnesses.
+If you hurt yourself or someone else while under the influence while on holiday in France, your insurer may not pay out

-- Travel to destinations that the Foreign and Commonwealth Office (FCO) has advised British tourists to avoid.
+Travel to destinations that the Foreign, Commonwealth & Development Office (FCDO) has advised British tourists to avoid

 Always check the excess on your travel insurance policy, too.
 Though it might seem tempting to opt for a higher excess in exchange for a lower premium, never set yours so high that you’d struggle to pay it in the event you needed to make a travel insurance claim.